ppy/osu-wiki/news/2026/2026-02-01-skin-of-the-year-2025-voting-open.md

 All skins released in 2025 and included in the skinship compendium are eligible for voting.
 You'll have **XX** votes to distribute this year, so make them count!

-This year saw **XXX** total skin submissions across the forum's [work in progress](https://osu.ppy.sh/community/forums/119), [remixed](https://osu.ppy.sh/community/forums/124) and [completed](https://osu.ppy.sh/community/forums/109) categories, with **XXX** of those available to browse in the [skinship compendium](https://compendium.skinship.xyz/).
+This year saw **188** total skin submissions across the forum's [work in progress](https://osu.ppy.sh/community/forums/119), [remixed](https://osu.ppy.sh/community/forums/124) and [completed](https://osu.ppy.sh/community/forums/109) categories, with **80** of those available to browse in the [skinship compendium](https://compendium.skinship.xyz/).
 As always, we strongly recommend taking a proper look through the compendium or testing the skins in-game before deciding on your 2025 favourites!

 [**Click here to get involved and vote for 2025's Skin of the Year!**](https://osu.ppy.sh/community/contests/placeholder)